 Appointments are strongly encouraged for our services and are required for physical examinations, gynecological examinations and asymptomatic STI screenings.
 Appointments are usually accommodated within 24-48 hours with some same day appointments available.
 Scheduled appointments are honored ahead of general walk-in patients.
 Our providers (Nurse Practitioner or Physician’s Assistant) are available Monday through Friday from 9 am to 5 pm.
 All students are initially seen and triaged by an RN and are referred, if necessary, to one of our medical providers for further assessment, referrals or prescription needs.
 A physician is available Monday through Friday from 3 to 5 pm.
 Call (413) 597 – 2206 to schedule an appointment.

 All prescriptions for delivery to the Health Center are filled by Rite Aid Pharmacy.
-Delivery generally occurs by 1:00 pm Monday-Friday.
+Delivery generally occurs between 1:00 and 3:00 pm Monday-Friday.
 Prescription pickups do not require an appointment and prescriptions may be picked up any time the Health Center is open. – To have your prescription delivered YOU MUST: